pschool-in/curriculum/content/grammar/new-topics/pronoun-1.md

 That, Them, Those
 ```

-## Personal Pronouns

-A personal pronoun is a word that takes place of naming words.
-Personal pronouns are I, you, he, she, it, we, they, me, him, her, us, and them.

-For example:
-*Rahul* is a good boy.
-'Rahul' is a noun in this sentence.
-So, it can be replaced with the personal pronoun 'he'.
-So this sentence can also be written as,
-*He* is a good boy.

-Examples:
-1. *He* eats grapes.
-2. *She* likes pear.
-3. You can have *it.*
-4. *They* like fruits.
-5. *He* runs fast.
-6. *She* jumps high.
-7. *They* are playing outside.
-8. Aman likes *it*.

 ### Activities

 #### Drag and Drog (label)

 Identify which of these words are pronouns and which are not. (title)

 ```
 Pronouns: He, She, It, They